tejavarma-aln/TallyWhatsappSender/README.md

 1)Microsoft.net framework version 4

-2)Make sure to place all the extracted files in tally folder - All files should come under Tally Working Directory
+2)Make sure to place all the files in tally folder - All files should come under Tally Working Directory

 3).Net Framework 4.x.x